-Following the initial meeting, the Joint Port FLRC may, in its discretion, obtain an opinion from a designated medical specialist regarding: 1) whether the applicant or employee suffers from a disabling condition which limits one or more major life activity, 2) the applicant or employee's functional abilities and limitations with respect to the essential functions of the job he or she holds or seeks; and 3) possible accommodations.
+Following the initial meeting, the JFLRC may, in its discretion, obtain an opinion from a designated medical specialist regarding: 1) whether the applicant or employee suffers from a disabling condition which limits one or more major life activity, 2) the applicant or employee's functional abilities and limitations with respect to the essential functions of the job he or she holds or seeks; and 3) possible accommodations.

-One medical specialist shall be designated in each port to assist the Joint Port FLRC in reviewing requests for reasonable accommodation.
+One medical specialist shall be designated in each port to assist the JFLRC in reviewing requests for reasonable accommodation.
 Each designated specialist shall be made aware and become knowledgeable of the nature and requirements of longshore, clerk, and walking boss/foreman's work and the established conditions and waterfront operations in the industry.
-The designated medical specialist shall also be knowledgeable as to the legal standards and requirements related to the employment of disabled workers with or without reasonable accommodation
+The designated medical specialist shall also be knowledgeable as to the legal standards and requirements related to the employment of disabled workers with or without reasonable accommodation.

-In determining whether a particular applicant or employee has a disabling condition which limits one or more major life activity, the medical specialist will be asked to render an opinion based on any and all of the following s/he deems appropriate: an independent medical examination of the individual by an appropriate health care practitioner, the individual's medical history, medical reports from the individual's personal physician, reexamination of the individual, medical tests, x-rays, etc.
+In determining whether a particular applicant or employee has a disabling condition which limits one or more major life activity, the medical specialist will be asked to render an opinion based on any and all of the following he or she deems appropriate: an independent medical examination of the individual by an appropriate health care practitioner, the individual's medical history, medical reports from the individual's personal physician, reexamination of the individual, medical tests, x-rays, etc.

-The medical specialist shall provide the Joint Port FLRC with a written report setting forth an opinion as to whether the applicant or employee has a disability which limits one or more major life activity along with an opinion as to the individual's functional abilities and limitations in relation to the essential functions of the job which the employee or applicant holds or seeks.
-Where appropriate, the medical specialist shall also issue an opinion and/or recommendation as to any accommodations that s/he believes would enable the disabled applicant or employee to work in the industry.
+The medical specialist shall provide the JFLRC with a written report setting forth an opinion as to whether the applicant or employee has a disability which limits one or more major life activity along with an opinion as to the individual's functional abilities and limitations in relation to the essential functions of the job which the employee or applicant holds or seeks.
+Where appropriate, the medical specialist shall also issue an opinion and/or recommendation as to any accommodations that he or she believes would enable the disabled applicant or employee to work in the industry.

-In the absence of unusual circumstances, the Joint Port FLRC will schedule an appointment for the applicant or employee with the medical specialist to occur within 14 days following the initial meeting.
-In the absence of unusual circumstances, the medical specialist, in turn, will provide his or her written report to the Joint Port FLRC within 14 days after this appointment takes place.
+In the absence of unusual circumstances, the JFLRC will schedule an appointment for the applicant or employee with the medical specialist to occur within 14 days following the initial meeting.
+In the absence of unusual circumstances, the medical specialist, in turn, will provide his or her written report to the JFLRC within 14 days after this appointment takes place.

-3. Additional Meeting Before Joint Port FLRC
+3. Additional Meeting Before JFLRC

-Within 7 days following receipt of the medical specialist's written report, the Joint Port FLRC may, in its discretion, invite the applicant or employee to attend a further hearing before the Joint Port FLRC and/or request the individual to provide additional documentation or information relevant to the accommodation request.
-The Joint Port FLRC may also, in its discretion, proceed to gather any additional information it deems appropriate in determining whether a reasonable accommodation exists, including consulting with legal counsel and other technical assistance before rendering a decision.
+Within 7 days following receipt of the medical specialist's written report, the JFLRC may, in its discretion, invite the applicant or employee to attend a further hearing before the JFLRC and/or request the individual to provide additional documentation or information relevant to the accommodation request.
+The JFLRC may also, in its discretion, proceed to gather any additional information it deems appropriate in determining whether a reasonable accommodation exists, including consulting with legal counsel and other technical assistance before rendering a decision.

-In the absence of unusual circumstances, the Joint Port FLRC shall conclude the interactive process and prepare a written decision regarding the proper disposition of the request no later than 14 days following receipt of the medical specialists' written report.
-The Joint Port FLRC shall provide the applicant or employee involved written notification of its decision, including a written explanation of the basis for its decision.
-The Joint Port FLRC shall make its decision regarding the accommodation request based on the facts developed during the interactive process.
+In the absence of unusual circumstances, the JFLRC shall conclude the interactive process and prepare a written decision regarding the proper disposition of the request no later than 14 days following receipt of the medical specialists' written report.
+The JFLRC shall provide the applicant or employee involved written notification of its decision, including a written explanation of the basis for its decision.
+The JFLRC shall make its decision regarding the accommodation request based on the facts developed during the interactive process.

-C. Referral and Recommendation to the Joint Port FLRC
+Referral and Recommendation to the JFLRC

-In the absence of unusual circumstances, within 14 days following receipt of the Joint Port FLRC's written referral and recommendations, the Joint Port FLRC shall provide the applicant or employee involved written notification of its decision, including a written explanation of the basis for its decision.
+In the absence of unusual circumstances, within 14 days following receipt of the JFLRC written referral and recommendations, the JFLRC shall provide the applicant or employee involved written notification of its decision, including a written explanation of the basis for its decision.